-Beyonce Not Performing At Coachella; Pregnancy Concerns?
+Beyonce Not Performing At Coachella Over Pregnancy?
 Who Will Replace Her?

 In an interview with USA Today, an ob-gyn and fertility specialist named Sheeva Talebian confirmed that only mild movement and exercise would be safe for the singer, but if there were no complications, a performance would have been okay.

-“In an uncomplicated pregnancy, exercise, dancing, movement is all 100% safe and acceptable and, in fact, encouraged.”
+“In an uncomplicated pregnancy, exercise, dancing, movement is all 100% safe and acceptable and, in fact, encouraged.

 “There is no medical reason for not being active unless there are concerns about the pregnancy.
 Beyoncé should be the poster child for pregnancy — she should be out there doing her thing.”

-Director of Gynecology at Staten Island University and the Northwell Health System, Adi Davidov, agreed in that a performance would be safe as long as Beyonce had no other problems with her pregnancy.
+Add Davidov, the Director of Gynecology at Staten Island University and the Northwell Health System, agreed in that a performance would be safe as long as Beyonce had no other problems with her pregnancy.

 “If there are no problems and it’s early in the pregnancy, I would advise her, go ahead and dance, just don’t do anything crazy — don’t do what Lady Gaga did at the Super Bowl.”